cocotools/CoCoTools/doc/source/overview.rst

 **CoCoTools** provides:

-    1. Tols for querying the CoCoMac database (http://cocomac.org)
+    1. Tools for querying the CoCoMac database (http://cocomac.org)
     2. A processing pipeline that performs operations neccessary for turning query results into connectivity matrices (graphs) suitable for analysis, plotting etc.
-    3. Coodinate-free transformation algorithms that users to integrate connectivity from across the literature to form large-scale macro-connectomes.
+    3. Coodinate-free transformation algorithms that allows users to integrate connectivity from across the literature to form large-scale macro-connectomes.

 **CoCoTools** was designed around the following the principles: